 Skills week to be chosen from the following list, depending on the student group:

-West End Workshop Dance week – working with people involved in current shows.
+- West End Workshop Dance week – 10 shows in 5 days

 NB all facets of the course will be constantly evolving to ensure that our students are always taught the most up to date and relevant information for today’s industry.